Kemerd/foil_cfd/README.md

 Then go tuft-test it.
 Cotton tape is cheap.
 Trust, but verify — this tool exists to make your first guess a *good* guess, not to replace the roll of tape.

+Not drilling holes in anything yet?
+It's still mostly about airplanes — but the tunnel doesn't check your pilot's license.
+Any watertight STL flies here (see [Custom STL import](#custom-stl-import)): drones, fairings, whatever you're curious about.

 ## The honesty section